garfieldnate/dotfiles/README.md

 ### Sensible macOS defaults

-When setting up a new Mac, you may want to set some sensible macOS defaults:
+When setting up a new Mac, you may want to set some sensible macOS defaults (do this AFTER running bootstrap.sh):

 ```bash
 ./.macos